yasminehelmy2001/Embedded_Linux/EmbeddedLinux/TFTP_Task/README.md

 >    |   +------------------+   |
 >    +--------------------------+
 >
-> - TAP interfaces are used in scenarios where you want the virtual machine  to be integrated into the local network as if it were a physical  machine.
-It allows the VM to communicate with other devices on the same network.
 >
-> - When you use a TAP interface, the virtual machine becomes part of the same local network as the host machine.
->
-> - TAP is a virtual network interface that facilitates  communication between software entities, such as virtual machines (VMs)  or containers, and the physical network.
->
->
->
 >   Let's break down why you might use a TAP (network tap) interface in the context of QEMU and virtualization, using simpler terms:
->
 >   1. **Network Connectivity:**
 >      - When you run a virtual machine (VM) using QEMU, it's like having a separate computer within your computer.
 However, for this virtual machine to communicate with your physical computer and the rest of your home or office network, you need a way to connect them.
 >   2. **TAP Interface as a Bridge:**